jundalisay/spblist/content/en/research/sarkar/farming/section-4/chapter-3-modernization.md

+{{< box >}}
+### Superphysics Note

+One of the reasons PROUT Principles do not spread is because the first principle starts with a negative.

+"No individual can accumulate any physical wealth without the clear approval of the collective body"

+This is not very encouraging.
+We solve this by making it positive.

+"Individuals are free to accumulate physical wealth upon clear approval of the collective body."

+Adjusting things according to time, place, and person is an example of being non-dogmatic and non-rigid.
+{{< /box >}}

 ## Agrarian Revolution

 In the first phase of agrarian revolution in PROUT, private land ownership within the cooperative system will be recognized.